high101bro/PoSh-EasyWin/README.md

 ### The goals of PoSh-ACME are to provide:
 1. a user interface that is easy to use and intuitive.
-2. an efficiet method to obtain various data from remote endpoints.
+2. an efficient method to obtain various data from remote endpoints.
 3. visiblity into many common commands for endpoints and active directory servers.
 4. the ability to effortlessly connect to an endpoint via a Remote Desktop, PSSession, PSExec, or explore Event Logs.
 5. a method to analyze data/results from numerous systems natively without external 3rd party applications.